zhaoyunran/zhaoyunran/README.md

 - 👋 Hi, I’m @zhaoyunran
 - 🌱 I am a growing baby
-- 🦵🏻I have learned to crawl and am learning to stand and walk.
+- 🦵🏻I have learned to crawl
+- 🚶🏻‍♀️I can stand and walk and learning to talk with baba and mama

 <!---
 zhaoyunran/zhaoyunran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.